ShichenLiu/CondenseNet/README.md

 --evaluate-from /PATH/TO/BEST/MODEL
 ```

-However, this model is still large, to convert the model to grouped-convolution version as described in the paper, use `convert-from`
+Note that these models are still the large models.
+To convert the model to grouped-convolution version as described in the paper, use the `convert-from` function:

 ```
 python main.py --model condensenet -b 20 -j 20 /PATH/TO/IMAGENET \